lgleto/TopNews-Andoid-iOS/README.md

 #### Open API and Swagger

-In order to reduce drasticly the written code by the developer we will use OPENAPI to describe the requests and data models from the server and generate code with swagger for booth Android and iOS.
+In order to reduce the written code by the developer we will use OPENAPI to describe the requests and the data models from the server, and than generate code with swagger for booth Android and iOS.

 This [file](app/src/main/java/swagger.yaml) discribes the API following the [OpenAPI](https://oai.github.io) specification.